Boosted Control Functions: Distribution generalization and invariance in confounded models: Numerical Experiments

-\subsection{California housing dataset}
+\subsection{California Housing Dataset}

 We consider the California housing dataset \citep{pace1997sparse} consisting of 20,640 observations derived from the 1990 U.S. census.
 The unit of analysis is a block group, which is the smallest geographical denomination for which the U.S. Census Bureau publishes sample data.
-The primary aim of our experiment is to predict the median house value from the following covariates: median income, median house age, average number of rooms per household, average number of bedrooms per household, total population, average number of household members, and average annual temperature between 1991--2020.
+The primary aim of our experiment is to predict the median house value from the following covariates: median income, median house age, average number of rooms per household, average number of bedrooms per household, total population, average number of household members, and average annual temperature between 1991 and 2020.
 We use latitude and longitude as exogenous variables.
 The reason for excluding latitude and longitude from the set of predictors is that when extrapolating the model to new regions, latitude and longitude do not help with the prediction unless assumptions are made about the function class $\mathcal{F}$ (see Assumption~\ref{ass:ident}).
 The temperature data are integrated from PRISM \citep{prism2020} and are used as a three-decade average.
 While data from 1990 are unavailable, we conjecture that this thirty-year range adequately reflects typical weather patterns correlated with housing prices.

 To evaluate the ability of the boosted control function (BCF) estimator to handle distributional shifts, we create multiple training/testing geographical splits of the data.
 These splits, defined by the 35th parallel north and the 120th meridian west, partition the dataset into regions such as N/S, E/W, and SE/(N+SW).
+For instance, SE/(N+SW) means that the models are trained on the SE region and evaluated on the union of the N and SW regions.
 For each split: (i) we randomly select $80\%$ of the training split to train the methods; (ii) we evaluate the methods on the held-out $20\%$ of the training split and the entire testing split; (iii) we repeat~(i) and~(ii) 10 times with different random subsamples.